 - A list of items needing testing sorted by test date (so those that need testing - or are about to need testing - are shown first)

 - Display a single asset given its id

 - Search the asset database

-The 'Administration' sub-menu item links to services available only to specified members, notably the Secretary and Web site editor.
+The 'Administration' sub-menu item links to services available only to specific members.

 Leaving the members' area

 While you are logged in to the members' area, you will find a log out link in the footer of every page under 'Site services'.
 Click this link to to see a confirmation page prior to logging out.

 If you don't log out explicitly, then: